vincenzopalazzo/Competitive-Programming-and-Contests-VP-Solution/SlidingWindowMaximum/benchmark/docs/bm_result.md

 The bechmark reported inside this document was made with [google benchmark](https://github.com/google/benchmark) to test the different implementation with the two solutions of a balanced tree implementation.

+Footer Note: The RB Tree implementation report some bugs with some type of input, for this reason at the moment are reporting an old result with Rb Tree.

 ```python
 import pandas